 Prion diseases are a group of rare, invariably fatal brain disorders which occur both in humans and certain animals.

 In humans the best known of the prion diseases is Creutzfeldt-Jakob Disease (CJD), which reportedly affects around one person per million per population per year.
 In the United States approximately one in every 6,239 deaths are due to CJD every year, which equates to approximately 400-500 new cases per year.
 It is well known that CJD is very difficult to diagnose leading to speculation that the one case per million report may be incorrect.
 Most of the cases are "sporadic" CJD (sCJD), occurring for no known reason.
 The sporadic form accounts for approximately 85% of the cases, and the familial form approximately 10% to 15%.
 There have also been a few cases that have occurred from contamination via medical procedures; this type is known as iatrogenic or Acquired CJD.
-Finally over the last few years, another type of Acquired CJD called variant (vCJD) has been identified in young people.
+In the 1980s and 1990s, another type of Acquired CJD called variant (vCJD) was identified in young people.
 CJD has been linked to ingestion of beef tainted with BSE (bovine spongiform encephalopathy), most cases have occurred in, or been tied to food from, the United Kingdom.